 About the Author

 Cynthia’s previous books are The Floating World, a dreamlike novel set in Tokyo and published by Ballantine, and The Demimonde in Japanese Literature: Sexuality and the Literary Karyukai, an academic monograph from Cambria Press.
-She has also written for Salon, The Mississippi Review, Entropy, Electric Literature, The Coil, B O D Y, The Ekphrastic Review, Tuck Magazine, and other websites.
+She has written multiple articles for Salon and Electric Literature and has contributed fiction and nonfiction to The Mississippi Review, The Coil, B O D Y, Entropy, The Satirist, October Hill Magazine, The Ekphrastic Review, and other publications.

 Her current projects are a book of memoir and critical theory called Chronic and The Snow Queens, a literary historical novel.
 For the latter, she received a Fulbright grant to conduct research in Poland about two distant cousins, Helena Marusarzówna and Stanisław Marusarz, who served as ski couriers in the Polish resistance during World War II.